rev087/forge/README.md

 - __Fuse__: Fuses vertices together based on a threshold distance, creating contiguous surfaces and averaging their normals.
 Results in a "smooth" shaded surface.
 - __Reverse__: Reverses the order of vertices in each triangle face, inverting the face normal.
 - __Bridge__: Receives two sets of geometry A and B, and returns a new geometry with quad faces connecting every two vertices from each set.
 Basis for extrude operations.
+- __Converge__: Adds a vertex at the specified point and creates triangle faces from every two original vertices to that new point.
+Creates shapes like pyramids and cones.
+- __Mirror__: Outputs the mirrored image of a geometry along a specified axis.